 Contraindications for Lymphatic Drainage Massage are Oedema that is the result of kidney failure, heart failure, liver disease, local infection, blood clots and DVT (Deep vein thrombosis).
 Also active chemotherapy for cancer treatment is another contraindication.

-Lymphatic Drainage Massage assists with:
+Lymphatic Drainage Assists with:

 - Children with respiratory conditions

 - Pregnant or Postnatal women with oedema (fluid retention)